AUP1050/syllabus/README.md

   * **Topics**

+    * Variables scope
+    * Memory: Heap and Stack
+    * Salim's presentation on Class Relationships (10.4) and the Course class case study (10.5)
     * Quiz on chapter 10
-    * Salim's presentation on Class Relationships (10.4) and the Course class case study (10.5)
     * Henry's presentation on the String class (10.10.1-10.10.2) and comparing it to the StringBuilder class (10.11)
     * Regular expressions fun